The Registration Office

 Note: Most current students with an SSN can print enrollment verification certifications, view enrollment history and enrollment verifications provided, check loan deferments sent to lenders, and view related information regarding their student loans by logging onto MyAU.

-- Seniors who have earned 85+ credit hours, and Post Baccalaureate, November 6-7
+Feb.
+19 Seniors who have earned 85 or more credit hours and Post Baccalaureate

-Traditional Graduate Programs Registration Dates for Spring 2024:
+Traditional Graduate Programs for Summer and Fall 2024:

 Note: Graduate Students and Avila Adult Undergraduate students should check with their respective program offices for advising and registration information.

 You may either register in-person in the Registration Office, use telephone registration or if you are a currently enrolled admitted student, you may enroll via online registration.
 See the Academic Calendar for registration dates.